Brian-Patterson/cocktailsDatabase-frontend/README.md

 Proj 3 - Cocktails Front-end Database with React

 Features:

-  Randomized featurd cocktails on homepage; updates on page refresh Readable sidebar listing available cocktails Searchbar for user to find a specific cocktail, then navigating user to show page of cocktail
+    Randomized featurd cocktails on homepage; updates on page refresh

+    Readable sidebar listing available cocktails

+    Searchbar for user to find a specific cocktail, then navigating user to show page of cocktail

 Challenges:

-  making multiple fetches to different JSON objects to display different pieces of connected data making react wait for all data to be fetched before uploading page
+    Making multiple fetches to different JSON objects to display different pieces of connected data

+    Making react wait for all data to be fetched before uploading page

 To be continued:

-  working search bar on show page, just just home page refactor code to utilize promise.all and loops to reduce amount of code restructure to make css straight-forward
+    Working search bar on show page, just just home page

+    Refactor code to utilize promise.all and loops to reduce amount of code

+    Restructure to make css straight-forward